Kendall, Florida: Geography

-Kendall is located 14 mi southwest of downtown Miami at (25.666781, −80.356533).
+Kendall is located 14 mi southwest of downtown Miami.
 It is bordered to the east by the village of Pinecrest, to the southeast by the village of Palmetto Bay, to the south by Palmetto Estates and Richmond Heights, to the southwest by Three Lakes, to the west by The Crossings, to the northwest by Kendale Lakes, to the north by Sunset, and to the northeast by Glenvar Heights.

 U.S. Route 1 forms the eastern boundary of Kendall; it leads northeast to Miami and southwest 16 mi to Homestead.
 The Homestead Extension of Florida's Turnpike forms the western boundary of Kendall, leading north 10 mi to Doral and south 18 mi to its southern terminus at Florida City.
 The Don Shula Expressway (Florida State Road 874) crosses Kendall from northeast to southwest.

 According to the United States Census Bureau, the Kendall CDP has a total area of 16.6 sqmi; 16.1 sqmi of it are land and 0.5 sqmi of it (3.03%) are water.